gjellerup1857/abbv/host/adblock/README.md

 ## Usage

+## Running scripts

+Please note that all scripts should be run from the root of the repository, not this host folder.

 ## Building

-### Building on Windows

-On Windows, you need a [Linux environment running on WSL](https://docs.microsoft.com/windows/wsl/install-win10).
-Then install the above requirements and run the commands below from within Bash.

-### Updating the dependencies

-In order to build the extension, you need to run the following command to install all of the required packages

-`npm install`

-The above script will install the required npm packages for AdBlock, Adblock Plus, and run any pre & post install processing scripts.

-Rerun the above commands when the dependencies might have changed, e.g. after checking out a new revison.
+See the [readme at the root of the monorepo](../../README.md) for general instructions on prerequisites, dependency management, how to build the extensions.

-### Building the extension
+### Building with secrets

-Copy the `.env.defaults` file in the root directory to a `.env` file and fill in the variables accordingly.
+Copy the `.env.defaults` file in the `host/adblock` directory to a `.env` file and fill in the variables accordingly.
 This step can be skipped, and is only required if you wish to enable the sending of telemetry.

-Run one of the following commands in the project directory:

-- `npm run build:release {chrome|firefox} {2|3}`
-- `npm run build:release:{chrome|edge|ff}`\
-  _equivalent to running the first command with the appropriate arguments already pre-set_
-- `npm run build:release`\
-  _equivalent to running the first command for each distinct build (except Beta build) with the appropriate arguments already pre-set_
-- `npm run build:beta`

-This will create a build in the _dist/release/_ directory with a name in the form _adblock-chrome-\*.zip_ or _adblock-firefox-\*.xpi_ .
-These builds are unsigned.
-They can be submitted as-is to the extension stores, or if unpacked loaded in development mode for testing (same as development environment below).

-### Building the development environment

-To simplify the process of testing your changes you can create an unpacked development environment.
-For that run one of the following commands:

-- `npm run build {chrome|firefox} {2|3}`
-- `npm run build:{chrome|edge|ff}`\
-  _equivalent to running the first command with the appropriate arguments already pre-set_
-- `npm run build`\
-  _equivalent to running the first command for each distinct build (except Beta build) with the appropriate arguments already pre-set_

-This will create a _dist/devenv/\*_ directory in the project directory.
-You can load the directory as an unpacked extension under _chrome://extensions_ in Chromium-based browsers, and under _about:debugging_ in Firefox.
-After making changes to the source code re-run the command to update the development environment, and the extension should reload automatically after a few seconds.

-### Building the source archive

-To generate an archive for extension stores that includes all of the extension's source code, and from which extension builds can be generated, run the following
-command:

-`npm run build:source`

 ## Testing